-Students enrolled in Residential Construction gain a competitive advantage as they learn industry-standard skills and knowledge through multiple construction projects—including construction of a home (yes, our students build a home!)—in the CTEC shop and on a job site, open to the elements.
+Students enrolled in Residential Construction gain a competitive advantage as they learn industry-standard skills and knowledge through multiple construction projects—including construction of a home that is sold on the market (yes, our students build a home!)—in the CTEC shop and on a job site, open to the elements.

 We want our students to be ready for whatever comes after high school.
 CTEC’s Residential Construction students have secured jobs and internships at multiple construction firms, businesses and state government agencies.
 Our students are ready to start their careers with the following industry-relevant skills and knowledge:

 - An understanding of the construction process and timeline for building a home

 - Safe operation of hand and power tools used in construction

 - Industry safety training including ladder safety and fall protection